zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-SMB2:2.2.21

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.

-   :file_id: The GUID being used for the file.
+   :param file_id: The GUID being used for the file.

-   :offset: How far into the file this write should be taking place.
+   :param offset: How far into the file this write should be taking place.

-   :length: The number of bytes of the file being written.
+   :param length: The number of bytes of the file being written.

    .. zeek:see:: smb2_message